Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 print(results.summary())
 ```

-The model underwent training and testing on sets divided into 70% for training and 30% for testing.
-Through iterations, variables with p-values greater than 0.05 were removed though forward varaible selection porcess .
-It achieved an R-squared (R²) value from 0.949 to 0.948, and despite the F-statistic increases from 1.614e+04 to 5.319e+04, both model provides a statistically significant prediction of the dependent variable from the independent variables.
-This is a good sign for the validity of your model.
-The Root Mean Square Error (RMSE) for both the training and testing models is 7638.74.
-Considering the [descriptive statistics of B1](#descriptive-statistics), with a mean of approximately 49985.76 and a standard deviation of around 71927.41, the Test RMSE for the 10 and 3 slection features (i.e 7478.54 and 7492.75) is notably smaller than both the mean and the standard deviation.
+The model underwent training and testing on datasets divided into 70% for training and 30% for testing.
+During this process, variables with p-values greater than 0.05 were iteratively removed using forward variable selection.
+Despite this refinement, the model maintained its predictive capability, as evidenced by an R-squared (R²) value that remained high, shifting marginally from 0.949 to 0.948.
+Additionally, while the F-statistic increased substantially from 1.614e+04 to 5.319e+04, both iterations of the model continued to provide statistically significant predictions of the dependent variable based on the independent variables.

+The Root Mean Square Error (RMSE) difference for the training and testing models is significantly small for both the 10 and 3 selection features.
+Considering the descriptive statistics of [B1](#descriptive-statisitics), with a mean of approximately 49985.76 and a standard deviation of around 71927.41, the Test RMSE for both the 10 and 3 selection features (i.e., 7478.54 and 7492.75) is notably smaller than both the mean and the standard deviation.
 This suggests that the model's predictions are relatively close to the actual values.

 ##### 10 Predictor Variables
 ![20 1](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/12139f33-8538-4abd-a204-c2f1daece375)
 ##### 3 Predictor Variables
 ![20 2](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/0954a735-d4e4-40bf-935f-5b02a82f399a)

-#### Multicollinearity

-Multicollinearity refers to the phenomenon where two or more independent variables in a regression model are highly correlated with each other.
-This can inflate the standard errors of the coefficients, making them unstable and difficult to interpret.
-To address this issue, it is essential to check for multicollinearity using the Variance Inflation Factor (VIF).
-A VIF value greater than 5 indicates a high degree of multicollinearity, and removing variables with high VIF values helps alleviate multicollinearity-related issues in the regression model.

 ## Evaluate Model Performance